Haokaiiii/wfx-dropbox/README.md

 ## Polling Mechanism

-The application uses `node-schedule` to poll the WorkflowMax API every minute (configurable in `index.js`) for jobs created since the last check.
+The application uses `node-schedule` to poll the WorkflowMax API every minute (configurable in `index.js`).
+- **Initial Sync:** On its first run after startup, the application looks back 24 hours and attempts to sync jobs created or modified within that period.
+- **Ongoing Sync:** After the initial sync, it polls for jobs created or modified since the last successful check.
+- **Pre-existing Jobs:** The application does not automatically go back and create folders for all historical jobs in WorkflowMax beyond the initial 24-hour window.
+It processes jobs as they appear "new" or "recently modified" according to the WorkflowMax API within its polling window.
+If an old job is updated in WorkflowMax in a way that makes it appear in the API results for recent jobs, it would then be processed.

 ## Logging